NatNight99/english-for-designers/02_first_impression/index.md

 _Cat’s together_

-- Storyboard and basic story
+- Storyboard and basic story.
-- Made as an excercise in concept and storyboard for my drawing lessons with Mr. Korman
+- Made as an excercise in concept and storyboard for my drawing lessons with Mr. Korman.
 - The story is about a cat family, living their dream life, until the arrival in form of a small disorderly kitten.
 Such a happy surprise for the main character's birthday...because she clearly needed a sibling...
-- It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s (live-action or animated)
+- It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s (live-action or animated).

 - The main cast consists of:
   1. Blanka - a prideful sphynx cat who needs to learn to be comfortable in her own skin